leonelyo99/-templateReactRedux/README.md

 The libraries used in the project are `react-redux`, `redux`, `redux-thunk`.

+## My recommendations
+I use to recommend hooks, to manipulate the global state, if your version of react have this.
+If not, you can use mapDispatch or mapDispatchToProps.

+* useSelector() to select the state, you want
+* useDispatch() to shoot the actions

 ## Available Scripts

 In the project directory, you can run: